aws/aws-fpga/hdk/README.md

 AWS FPGA HDK is the official kit for developing an Amazon FPGA Image (AFI) which can be loaded on FPGAs in FPGA-enabled EC2 instances.

-Check out our [release notes](./release_notes.md) for information about the latest bug fixes, updates, and features added to the HDK.
+Check out the [release notes](../RELEASE_NOTES.md) for information about the latest bug fixes, updates, and features added to the HDK.

 ## Overview